JohnEstropia/CoreStore/README.md

 ```swift
 typealias ImportSource = NSData
 ```
-You can even use external types from popular 3rd-party JSON libraries, or just simple tuples or primitives.
+You can even use external types from popular 3rd-party JSON libraries ([SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON)'s `JSON` type is a personal favorite), or just simple tuples or primitives.

 #### `ImportableObject`
 `ImportableObject` is a very simple protocol: